Profile

 I am a serial entrepreneur who over 40 years has founded, run and grown to success several high-technology businesses.
 I have performed consulting and advisory roles within the boardrooms of major banks and other financial institutions as well as a wide range of commercial, manufacturing and distribution businesses.
 I bring the same breadth of knowledge, experience, creativity and enthusiasm to organisations regardless of their size, whether multi-nationals, startup businesses or charitable organisations.

 My accomplishments in use and deployment of technology and aptitude at the highest levels of business have been recognised by my peers.
-I am a Fellow of the British Computer Society (FBCS) and a Fellow of the Institute of Directors (FIoD) – both for almost forty years, serving as a Committee Member of IoD France.
+Before retirement I was a Fellow of the British Computer Society (FBCS) and a Fellow of the Institute of Directors (FIoD) – both for almost half a century at time of writing, serving as a Committee Member of IoD France.

 I am a creative thinker – whether originating an endless stream of product ideas, helping global 100 companies achieve their primary business goals, solving “impossible” business problems, maximising new business opportunities or delivering TV and radio stations inside an Internet-safe “walled garden” to primary/elementary schools.